-In 2006, Ryan Schorman, co-founder of Wooden Camera which is part of our Creative Solutions Division, graduated from The University of North Texas (“UNT”).
+In 2006, Ryan Schorman, co-founder of Wooden Camera, which is part of our Creative Solutions Division, graduated from the University of North Texas ("UNT").
 Ever since it was founded, Wooden Camera has had an affiliation with UNT in supporting the development of talent in the independent content creator market.
-Wooden Camera assist by providing technical support in the optimisation of the cameras and accessories in the University’s film programme.
-In addition, Wooden Camera donated specialist equipment to the University for use.
-As a passionate proponent of independent film content creation, Ryan sits on the Media Arts Executive Board at UNT, where he advises on the film programme, judges film contests and contributes to scholarships.
+Wooden Camera assist by providing technical support in the optimisation of the cameras and accessories in the university's film programme.
+As a passionate proponent of independent film content creation, Ryan sis on the Media Arts Executive Board at UNT, where he advises on the film programme, judges film contests and contributes to scholarships.

-In the UK, Vitec has been a long-time supporter of The Vinten Trust which was set up by the original founder of the company that became Vitec, William Vinten.
-The Trust is a charitable foundation whose aim is to pursue initiatives which increase interest from students at schools and colleges in the Bury St Edmunds area in science and technology subjects.
+In the UK, Vitec has been a long-time supporter of and donator to The Vinten Trust which was set up by the original founder of the company that became Vitec, William Vinten.
+The trust is a charitable foundation whose aim is to pursue initiatives which increase interest from students at schools and colleges in the Bury St Edmunds, UK, area in science and technology subjects.

 Picture of Life

-Imaging Solutions’ Picture of Life project, a photography education initiative comprising a three-month training programme for young people who have faced hardship and disenfranchisement, continued in 2018.
-Starting out as a collaboration between Vitec and the Italian Justice Ministry in 2014, photographers from the Manfrotto School of Xcellence teach techniques, lighting and street photography.
-Five young adults between the ages of 17 and 19 took part in the project in 2018.
+Imaging Solutions' Picture of Life project is a photography education initiative comprising training programmes for young people who have faced hardship and disenfranchisement.
+Starting out as a collaboration between Vitec and the Italian Justice Ministry in 2014, Divisional ambassadors teach techniques in different locations and under different circumstances (e.g. city, nature, wildlife), aimed at educating young people to use photography and videography to work through difficult personal issues.
+Four young adults between the ages of 17 and 19 took part in the project in 2019.

-The Vitec Production Solutions team in Costa Rica joined in the October 2018 Breast Cancer Awareness Month campaign by sponsoring the sixth annual walk arranged by the Clinic Señora de Los Ángeles.
+The Production Solutions team in Costa Rica joined in the October 2019 Breast Cancer Awareness Month campaign by sponsoring the seventh annual walk arranged by the Clinic Señora de Los Ángeles.
 Thanks to the funds raised, the Clinic was able to donate 60 mammograms and breast ultrasounds for women in the local community.
-In November 2018 the same team helped prepare Christmas lunch in Hogar Crea Costa Rica (House of Addict Re-education) for a group of 13 to 18 year old boys.
-Hogar Crea was established in 1984 as a charity that helps young boys with drug addiction.
-In addition, a TV was donated by the team for the boys to enjoy in their free time.
+The Costa Rican employees also raised money to support the charity RHMC which provides support and a home environment for the parents of sick children undergoing treatment in the National Children's Hospital.

-In Vitec Imaging Solutions in Italy, Christmas cakes and cards were purchased from a social cooperative Conca d’Oro in Bassano, where young disabled individuals learn life-long valuable skills.
+In Imaging Solutions in Italy, Christmas cakes and cards were purchased from a social cooperative Conca D'Oro in Bassano, where young disabled individuals learn lifelong valuable skills.

 Apprenticeships and work experience initiatives

 Vitec continued to offer work placements and internships for students in engineering and film studies.
-In Shelton, US, the Vitec Production Solutions team hosted engineering students who assisted with the design, implementation and support of new and existing products whilst gaining real world experience.
-In Costa Rica, a total of 15 students had placements at the Vitec Production Solutions site for two months; several of these students were then offered full time roles at the end of the period.
+In Bury St Edmunds, UK, the Production Solutions team hosted eight students across various departments for summer intern roles.
+In Costa Rica, a total of 25 students had placements at the Production Solutions site for two months.
+Several of these students were then offered full-tome roles at the end of the period.

 In Italy, the UniTNContest is a collaboration with Trento University to design Manfrotto products.
-Around 50 students were involved in different R&D projects with the winning group awarded Manfrotto products as prizes as well as the chance to see their design progress in the real world to at least prototype stage.
-One student was then chosen for an internship in the “Innovation” function in the business.
+Around 70 students were involved in different R&D projects with the winning group awarded Manfrotto products as prizes as well as the chance to see their design progress in the real world to at least prototype stage.
+One student successfully complete an internship and has subsequently been hired by the R&D team.